trungpham2807/Bookstore-react-redux/README.md

 ## Getting Started

 -   Clone the project, then run

 ```bash
 $ npm install
 ```

 -   Run `npm run dev` to start the `json-server` on port 5000.

 -   Run `npm start` to start the React app.

+##Author: dhminh1024